pypeit/PypeIt/doc/pypeit_par.rst

 ``fit_maxiter``          int               ..
 25              Maximum number of rejection iterations during edge fitting.
 ``fit_niter``            int               ..
 1               Number of iterations of re-measuring and re-fitting the edge data; see :func:`pypeit.core.trace.fit_trace`.
 ``fit_min_spec_length``  float             ..
 0.6             Minimum unmasked spectral length of a traced slit edge to use in any modeling procedure (polynomial fitting or PCA decomposition).
+``left_right_pca``       bool              ..
+False           Construct a PCA decomposition for the left and right traces separately.
+This can be important for cross-dispersed echelle spectrographs (e.g., Keck-NIRES)
 ``pca_n``                int               ..                                           ..
 The number of PCA components to keep, which must be less than the number of detected traces.
 If not provided, determined by calculating the minimum number of components required to explain a given percentage of variance in the edge data; see `pca_var_percent`.
 ``pca_var_percent``      int, float        ..
 99.8            The percentage (i.e., not the fraction) of the variance in the edge data accounted for by the PCA used to truncate the number of PCA coefficients to keep (see `pca_n`).
 Ignored if `pca_n` is provided directly.
 ``pca_function``         str               ``polynomial``, ``legendre``, ``chebyshev``  ``polynomial``  Type of function fit to the PCA coefficients for each component.
 Options are: polynomial, legendre, chebyshev